yurcn/mysql-perf-digests-exporter/README.md

   --set serviceMonitor.enabled=true
 ```

-Metrics are exposed at `/metrics`.
+Metrics are exposed at `/metrics` and supports on-demand `/probe?instance=&target=` for multiple hosts mode.
+Prometheus ServiceMonitor object for automatic Prometheus/Victoria Operator discovery is generated.

 ---